romanp111/pdsnd_github/README.md

 Udacity python bikeshare project

 ### Description
 This project is about creating an interactive pythom program to analyze bikeshare data of three big cities in the USA.
+You can ask statistic question about the bikeshare data and you can even ooutput raw data if you want to.

 **cities:**
 * Chicago
 * Washington